Bob Zany

 Bob Zany (born Robert Earl Tetreault; September 11, 1961) is an American stand-up comedian and actor.
 He is known for performing with his trademark cigar on stage.
-According to an article found on his web page, he "stuff[s] a cigar into a plastic bag with a couple of Bob Zany original postcards and charge[s] five bucks for the package.
-[He] call[s] it the Bob Zany Fun Kit."

 Career

 In 1976, he appeared as a contestant on The Gong Show.
 Between that time and a 1986 appearance on the TV special George Schlatter's Comedy Club, he had gained a significant amount of weight, which he was able to lose by the time he appeared as a contestant on To Tell the Truth in 1990.

 In the 1980s Zany was a frequent guest on Frazer Smith's morning show on 95.5 KLOS in Los Angeles.